johanboesveld/GCD-Course-Project/README.md

 ##Processing steps
 - download the data-set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-- unzip this file, this will create a directory called "UCI HAR Dataset"
-- Open R-studio and set the working directory to the "UCI HAR Dataset" directory
-- Run the R script "run_analysis.R" you find in this repo, this will create a tidy dataset "tidyresult."with the average of each variable for each activity and each subject.
+-unzip this file, this will create a directory called "UCI HAR Dataset" -Open R-studio and set the working directory to the "UCI HAR Dataset" directory -Run the R script "run_analysis.R" you find in this repo, this will create a tidy dataset "tidyresult."with the average of each variable for each activity and each subject.